 Arrangements for Governor’s Meadow Lower Primary; Notre Dame Lower Primary; St Bernard’s Lower Primary; St Joseph’s Lower Primary; St Mary’s Lower Primary and St Paul’s Lower Primary are as follows:

 All other College students will be advised of their start of term arrangements directly by the College.
+You can click here now to see the programs.

 The school day will operate on a summer hours schedule up to and including Friday 11th September.
 Winter hours will commence on Monday 14thSeptember.
 Pupils are expected to attend school every day, for the full school day, taking due notice of the details for staggered arrival and dismissal that apply, as per their school’s instructions.